ataiva-software/vertex/CONTRIBUTING.md

 ### Security Best Practices

-- Never commit secrets or credentials
+- Never commit secrets or crvertextials
 - Use environment variables for configuration
 - Implement proper input validation
 - Follow the principle of least privilege